Aron Pálmarsson

-Aron Pálmarsson (born 19 July 1990) is an Icelandic handball player for Aalborg Håndbold and the Icelandic national handball team.
+Aron Pálmarsson (born 19 July 1990) is an Icelandic handball player for ONE Veszprém and the Icelandic national handball team.

 Career

 Aron played his first game for FH only aged 15 years old against ÍBV in March 2006.
 FH won the game 30–28 and the young player managed to score one goal.

 In the season 2007/08 Aron was one of the key players when FH won the 1.deild and won promotion to úrvalsdeild.
 Aron scored 130 goals in 22 games.

 The 2008/09 season was very successful for Aron.
 Aron scored 115 goals in 16 games.
 FH finished 5th in the league.
 He was voted the most promising player, the best offensive player and was selected in the team of the season.
 He was also selected in the Iceland men's national handball team.

 After Aron was brought to Kiel, FH awarded him with their Golden award for his successful career with FH.

 He gained attention while playing for FH before he transferred to German club THW Kiel.

 On 29 December 2012 Aron won the award "Best athlete of the year 2012".

 He played a major part in the Iceland squad that earned the bronze medal at the 2010 European championship in Austria.